 |Copyright © Nucleus Medical Media, Inc.|

-Risk factors that increase your chance of getting urethritis include:
+Urethritis is more common in women.
+Other factors that may increase your chance of urethritis include:

 - Recent change in sexual partners

 - Unprotected sex (without use of a condom)

 - Having catheters or tubes placed in the bladder

 - Medications that lower resistance to bacterial infection

 Some may not have symptoms.
 This is more common in women.